Toru Dutt: Published works

+Edmund Gosse wrote an introduction for Ancient Ballads and Legends of Hindustan: "She brought with her from Europe a store of knowledge that would have sufficed to make an English or French girl seem learned, but which in her case was simply miraculous."
+Some well-remembered poems from the volume include "A Sea of Foliage", "The Lotus", "Sîta", and "Our Casuarina Tree."
+The last in particular is often taught in high schools in India as a part of the English curriculum.

+Contributions to Periodicals

 Dutt also published translations of French poetry and literary articles in Bengal Magazine from March 1874 to March 1877.
 Notable magazine publications of the time include essays on Leconte de Lisle and Henry Louis Vivian Derozio in December 1874.
 She also published some translations from Sanskrit in Bengal Magazine (October 1876) and Calcutta Review (January 1877).